OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

 * If there are more than 12 files in a directory, try to divide files into subdirectories based on functional area

 ### Naming Convention
-In general we follow the [John-Papa naming conventions,](https://github.com/johnpapa/angular-styleguide/tree/master/a1#naming) later sections go into specifics about how to name a specific file type, while this section focuses on general naming and file structure.
+In general we follow the [John-Papa naming conventions](https://github.com/johnpapa/angular-styleguide/tree/master/a1#naming).
+Later sections go into specifics about how to name a specific file type, while this section focusses on general naming and file structure.

 Generally, all file names should use the following format `specific-name.file-type.ext` where:
 * `specific-name` is a dash-separated name for specific file-type